mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/bts_membership.rst

 Memberships
 =========================

-In the BitShares, there are two types of Membership Groups.
-Everyone becomes a Basic account member when created new BitShares account.
+In the DNA, there are two types of Membership Groups.
+Everyone becomes a Basic account member when created new DNA account.
 Then, you can upgrade to a Lifetime membership (LTM) account.
-The **Lifetime member** (LTM) account gives the options and benefits to all BitShares holders.
+The **Lifetime member** (LTM) account gives the options and benefits to all DNA holders.

 ---------------